saad-out/sons-of-anarchy-api/README.md

 # How It Works

-**NOTE: For detailed documentation on each API endpoint, please refer to https://saad-out.github.io/sons-of-anarchy-api/.**
+**NOTE: For detailed documentation on each API endpoint, please refer to the [Official API Docs](https://saad-out.github.io/sons-of-anarchy-api/).**

 The Sons of Anarchy API is currently in `version 1`, with all endpoints prefixed by `api/v1/`.
-The available endpoints include `characters/`, `seasons/`, and `episodes/`.
+The available endpoints include `characters/`, `seasons/`, `episodes/`, and `filter/`.
 You can access data for all characters, seasons, or episodes, or specify a specific item by appending its ID to the endpoint.
+Additionally, you can use the `/filter` endpoint to query data based on specific criteria.

 ## Python Example: Fetching Character Data
 To retrieve information about a specific character, such as "Jax Teller" with an ID of 1, you can use the `requests` module in Python: